thisdougb/thisdougb.github.io/about.md

 Devops is the engine room, which engineering tries to improve through automation.

-automation : Ansible, module development, python
+Automation : Ansible, module development, python

 ---